joejk2/web-static/content/_home/index.md

 # Matched

 <header><p class="post-desc fw-light mb-4">
-Clean electricity is critical to the decarbonisation of homes and businesses but there has been no detailed and dependable way to rate the offers on the market.
-Matched is an open-source initiative that evaluates energy suppliers and the degree to which they have decarbonised the electricity they sell to their customers.
+Matched is an open-source project that scores energy suppliers on the carbon content of their electricity.
 </p></header>

-The mission of the Matched initiative is to accelerate the widespread adoption of deeply-decarbonised electricity.
+The mission of Matched is to **accelerate the widespread adoption of deeply-decarbonised electricity**.

-We use public datasets to analyse the power bought and sold by leading suppliers on an hour-by-hour basis and to score suppliers based on the degree to which they have decarbonised the power they sell to their customers.
+Matched is the first project of its kind to use **public datasets** to analyse the procurement practices of energy suppliers on an **hour-by-hour basis** and to rate each supplier on the degree to which they have decarbonised their electricity.

+Our scoreboard gives homeowners and business owners a **new level of insight** when choosing a low-carbon supplier.

-We work with suppliers and other experts in the field to ensure that our methods and scores are accurate, and all our methodologies and code are open-sourced and peer-reviewed.
+We work with suppliers and other experts in the field to ensure that our methods and scores are accurate, and our methodology, analyses, and code are **open-source and peer-reviewed**.

-We are a not-for-profit initiative funded entirely by philanthropic donations.
+We are an **independent and not-for-profit** project funded entirely by philanthropic grants.

 {% include matched-lines-break.html %}